evefonwu/places/README.md

-# Demo fullstack GraphQL
+# Places

-This is a little demo program for applying what I learned from the HowToGraphQL.com tutorials on React, Apollo, GraphQL, and Node.

-Simple Airbnb-inspired CRUD (or Query, Mutation) application.
+A simple rental places database using fullstack GraphQL with React, Apollo, and Node

 - query all places
 - query one place by id